WaylonWang2020/WAF-TEST/README.md

 ##### If you have good idea, please `pull requests` to me.

-* For local use, you need to build the PHP environment.<br>
+* For local use, you need to build the PHP environment. put 'waf.php' in web root.<br>

-  you can use it : http://www.phpstudy.net/download.html
+  you can use this program : http://www.phpstudy.net/download.html

-* For internet use, you can use it : http://imperva.pub/waf.php
+* For internet use, you can use my stite : http://imperva.pub/waf.php

 * station > servergroup > server > application